Mankato recovery facility honors International Overdose Awareness Day - NewsBreak

 KEYC

-Minnesota State Patrol issues bus safety reminders as kids head back to school
+MN State Patrol issues bus safety reminder as kids head back to school

-NEW ULM, Minn.
-(KEYC) - As the big yellow bus rejoins our commutes, the Minnesota State Patrol is reminding drivers of the law of the land.
-Motorists should slow down and pay attention in anticipation of school bus zones and neighborhoods, especially before and after school hours.
-Drivers must come...
+MANKATO, Minn.
+(KEYC) - As another school year quickly approaches, the Minnesota State Patrol has a few tips.
+State Patrol said that motorists should slow down and pay attention in anticipation of school bus zones and neighborhoods, as well as come to a complete stop at least 20 feet from a school bus that displays the red flashing lights.

 Southern Minnesota News